 Location of pain.
 It is important for your doctor to determine the exact location of your pain.
-Candidates for the procedure typically have pain only behind the kneecap.
+Candidates for the procedure typically have pain only behind the kneecap, or anterior knee pain.
 This pain usually occurs during activities that put pressure on the kneecap, such as:

 - Going up and down stairs